All you need to know about Auckland's Victopia apartment tower: shedding, leaks and defects

 Q: Who built Victopia?

 A: Brookfield Multiplex was the main contractor.
 It was part of a global entity which built a number of buildings in New Zealand which suffered defects, including Orewa's Nautilus apartments, the Chancery shopping centre in inner-city Auckland and others.
-In litigation the owners brought against developer KNZ International as the first defendant.
+In litigation, the owners brought against developer KNZ International as the first defendant.
 It was formerly named Ganada Development Co and Dae Ju Developments, the court heard in 2016 when the owners sued parties involved in Victopia's creation.

 Q: Who designed Victopia?